 The Borough of Lambeth, UK raises its year-6 pass rate by 10% (versus 2% for England as a whole), since introducing JUMP in 2007

-The Borough of Lambeth school authority tracked two groups of students who wrote the year-6 national exams in 2009, one of which used JUMP for two years and the other of which used JUMP for one year.
+The Borough of Lambeth school authority tracked two groups of students who wrote the year-6 national exams in 2009, one of which used JUMP for two years and the other of which used JUMP Math for one year.
 Only 12% of the first group of 353 struggling students were at or above grade level at the beginning of year-5 and many were several grades behind; yet 60% of this group passed the national exams at the end of year-6 (a 5-fold rise in pass rates).
-A second group of 150 students used JUMP for one year.
+A second group of 150 students used JUMP Math for one year.
 Only 28% of these students were at or above grade level at the start of year-6, many being several grades behind, yet 62% passed the year-6 exam.
 The Borough's year-6 pass rate rose from 6% below the national average in 2007 to 2% above in 2010.

 In 1998, the percentage of children achieving the expected level in mathematics in The Borough of Lambeth trailed the national average by 9% (49% vs 58%).
-By 2007, the year that JUMP was introduced in Lambeth, Lambeth's pass rate had risen to 71%, but remained 6% below the national average.
+By 2007, the year that JUMP Math was introduced in Lambeth, Lambeth's pass rate had risen to 71%, but remained 6% below the national average.
 Three years later, Lambeth's year-6 mathematics achievement exceeds the national average by 2%.

-This progress is a result of many factors -- Lambeth teachers and children have worked hard with a range of supportive resources -- however, Nikki Aduba, the former Mathematics Consultant for the Borough of Lambeth, states that "JUMP has made a hugely significant contribution to the success of children who are now working through secondary school as competent and confident mathematicians".
+This progress is a result of many factors -- Lambeth teachers and children have worked hard with a range of supportive resources -- however, Nikki Aduba, the former Mathematics Consultant for the Borough of Lambeth, stated that "JUMP Math has made a hugely significant contribution to the success of children who are now working through secondary school as competent and confident mathematicians".

 To date, the gains in Lambeth have been achieved using JUMP primarily to assist those children who are having the most difficultly with the existing math programs; however results obtained in Canada suggest that it is equally effective for all students, including those considered to be "gifted" in math.